Comment on page

 Roles

-The main participants in the Kinetex protocol are the following four categories: Users, Resolvers, Protocol Maintainers, and Liquidators.
+The main participants in the Kinetex protocol are the following four categories: Users, Resolvers, Maintainers, Liquidators, and Liquidity Providers.

 Users can make cross-chain swaps just by providing approval for their assets.
 There are no gas fees for the transactions and no hidden fees from protocol.
 Users of the Kinetex protocol receive the best possible rates from Resolvers, while Resolvers compete to provide the best swap rate and duration.